alecmcclean/NCAA-March-Madness/README.md

 # NCAA-March-Madness
-Analysis for 2018 March Madness ML project
+This repo contains code and analysis for 2018 March Madness ML project